WissamMU/webDevelopment-journey/README.md

 👋 Hello this file is just for me while learning Frontend.

-📓 my notes in the code for every chapter in parts.
+📓 You can find my projects on the file.

 ✍️ I give my learning process chapters.

-📖 Chapter one basic of html css javescript jquery (done)
+📖 Chapter one basic of html css javescript jquery (done).

-📝 personal website (done)
+📝 personal website (done).

-📚 YouTube-like user interface (didnt start yet)
+📝 YouTube-like user interface (done).

+📚 landing pages {coming soon , mobile , product , portfolio , agency } (in progress).